PostRank Topblogs 2009 - #20 in Sharepoint

 4. Make sure it's properly placed in your project structure - then we're good to go:

-Alright - that's easy enough.
-Thus far we have created an entity file using SPMetal.exe and now we have successfully imported it into our project.
+Thus far, we have created an entity file using SPMetal.exe, and now we have successfully imported it into our project.

 Add proper references

-Now in order to use LINQ to SharePoint, you also need to reference the Microsoft.SharePoint.Linq assembly.
+Now to use LINQ to SharePoint, you also need to reference the Microsoft.SharePoint.Linq assembly.
 Point to references, right-click and choose "Add Reference" and select the Microsoft.SharePoint.Linq.dll file:

 In your code, reference the assemblies: